 For more information on the Canada West Chapter and a list of Canada West Founding Academic Members, click here.

-As Director of Operations, Eva plans, directs, and coordinates CIEC operations while upholding the Canada India Education Council’s mission and philosophy.
+As Director of Marketing & Operations, Eva plans and coordinates CIEC operations, marketing, and communications while upholding the Canada India Education Council’s mission and philosophy.
 CIEC is unique in its diverse client base and far-reaching long-term objectives.
 It is crucial client needs are met, costs are kept minimal, policies and procedures are reviewed and adjusted as needed.
 To that end, Eva works tirelessly to seek new tools, strategies, and solutions that enhance service quality and business efficiency.
-With a focus on innovative technology integration, economic efficiency, and responsible, transparent direction, Eva hopes to build a strong foundation upon which CIEC can continue to flourish and effect real change in the bustling Canada-India education corridor.
+She also oversees the organization’s online marketing initiatives, developing strategies to target and connect with education stakeholders in both countries.
+With a focus on innovative technology integration, improved efficiency & productivity, and responsible, transparent direction, Eva hopes to build a strong foundation upon which CIEC can continue to flourish and effect real change in the bustling Canada-India education corridor.

 As Project Coordinator, Gaurav manages the iCARE Initiative, CIEC’s Agent membership category.
 Gaurav’s years of experience working in the Agent Market in India makes him uniquely qualified to uphold the iCARE Standards and guide education agents through the iCARE Process.
 He brings with him his vast experience working with students — the last 5 years of which were spent in the Canadian student market — and valuable, active, working relationships with over 40 ACCC colleges in Canada.
 He is accredited with a unique method of working with the Sub Associate Network for the Indian Market, keeping a student-centric approach to expand, generate and maximize results.
 His knowledge of Education Management, International Student Recruitment, and Marketing has proven a valuable contribution to CIEC and will have a lasting effect in serving and assisting Canadian and Indian education stakeholders.